carnivuth/TIL/pages/git_github/GIT_HOOKS.md

 Git hooks are a special git feature that allow for script execution when some particular event is fired.

-To create a git hook create a script with the name of the event that should fired the script inside the `.git/hooks` directory, some examples are already put there by git.
+To create a git hook create a script with the name of the event that should fired the script inside the `.git/hooks` directory, script are executed **from the root dir of the git repository**, some examples are already put there by git.

 ```bash
 ls .git/hooks/